 Britain lines up more potential COVID-19 vaccine supplies with J&J, Novavax deals

-The latest agreements bring Britain's total number of doses secured to 362 million for a population of 66 million.
+The latest agreements bring Britain's total number of doses secured to 362 million for a population of 66 million, and Britain said both vaccines could be available by the middle of next year for priority groups, such as such as frontline health and social care workers, ethnic minorities, adults with serious diseases, and the elderly.
 The deals cover a wide range of vaccine types currently in development for COVID-19, as Britain seeks to hedge its bets should one or more of the technologies prove ineffective.

 - READ MORE ON: